ytur/USController/README.md

 ```Swift
 import USController
 ```
-USController can be started with builder-pattern.
-You must specify the parent controller with ```parentController``` Builder class parameter.
+USController can be configured easily by it's builder initializer methods.
+You must specify the parent controller with "parentController" parameter of Builder class.
 Master and Detail controllers can be set with builder methods.
 ```Swift
 let masterController = UIViewController()
 let detailController = UIViewController()